wistia/fresh-url/README.md

 Try checking out `freshUrl._isReady` in the console and see what it returns.

+Also, if you're using an older browser (like IE8 or 9), this won't work.
+Fresh URL needs `history.replaceState` functionality to do its thing.

 ### UTM related information is no longer showing up in my analytics